monkonius/animate/README.md

 Tests for the models and views can be found in the `tests.py` file.

-`index.js` and `search.js` call upon the Jikan API in order to fetch and render the top airing anime and anime search results respectively. `like.js`, on the other hand, makes use of the internal API whenever a user likes or dislikes a review.
+The JavaScript files are located in the static folder of the web app. `index.js` and `search.js` call upon the Jikan API in order to fetch and render the top airing anime and anime search results respectively. `like.js`, on the other hand, makes use of the internal API whenever a user likes or dislikes a review.
 First, it sends the request, then the logic in `views.py` will handle the request.

 `like.js` also handles incrementing or decrementing the like/dislike counter, as well as highlighting the icon to show the user they liked/disliked the review.